aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-document/conversion-options/_index.md

 ## **SDK Source**

-Using an SDK (API client) is the quickest way for a developer to speed up the development.
+Using an SDK (API client) is the quickest way for a developer to speed up development.
 An SDK takes care of a lot of low-level details of making requests and handling responses and lets you focus on writing code specific to your particular project.
 The Aspose.Slides Cloud SDKs can be downloaded from the following page: [Available SDKs](/slides/available-sdks/)

 ## **SDK Examples**